VivekNagra/f1-ai-exam/README.md

 ## Data
 All CSV files are inside `data/f1Data/`.
-They come from the Kaggle Formula 1 World Championship dataset.
+They come from the Kaggle Formula 1 World Championship dataset. it can be dowloaded from Kaggle here: https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020

 ## Features Used for Prediction
 - Grid position